TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableFilteringOptions.md

 </pre>

 #####For Angular
-In HTML you should define **options** setting:
+In HTML you should define the **options** setting:
 <pre class="brush: html">
 	<t-grid id="test-angular" provider="dataProvider" options="gridOptions">
 	</t-grid>
 </pre>
 #####
-In Javascript in angular controller you should have variable with name equals **options** value.
+In Javascript in the angular controller you should have the variable with the name equals the **options**  settings value.
 You can change grid options dynamically after grid loading.
-In example below grid setting **enableFiltering** can be changed using function 'enableFiltering'.
+In example below, the grid setting **enableFiltering** can be changed using the function the 'enableFiltering'.

 <pre class="brush:js">
  var sampleModule = angular.module("SampleModule", ['TGrid'])